-Programmatic accreditation normally applies to the evaluation of specific degree programs and departments within the larger institution.
-While some business schools and departments within a college or university that house economics doctorate programs may be accredited, there is currently no programmatic accreditation specifically for doctorate in economics programs in the U.S.
+Programmatic accreditation is typically focused on assessing specific degree programs and departments within a larger institution.
+Although certain business schools and departments that offer PhD programs in economics may be accredited, there is currently no programmatic accreditation exclusively for doctoral programs in economics in the United States.

 Applying to an Economics PhD Online

-You probably won’t be surprised to learn that the vast majority of PhD in economics programs, both online and on-campus, share many of the same admissions requirements.
-These requirements include a previously earned college degree in economics or closely related field, minimum GPA figures for prior college coursework, resumes, personal statements, letters of recommendation, and proof of English language proficiency for international applicants.
-What may surprise you are some of the admissions requirements that can play a key role in whether or not you’re accepted into the degree program.
+It is not surprising to discover that the majority of both online and on-campus PhD programs in economics share similar admission requirements.
+These requirements typically include a previously obtained degree in economics or a related field, minimum GPA standards for prior college coursework, resumes, personal statements, letters of recommendation, and proof of English language proficiency for international applicants.
+However, some unexpected admissions requirements can also significantly impact your chances of being accepted into the program.
 Here are three of the most important that you should know about: